Skip to content

 sudo /bin/bash run-portable.sh

-After installation, use a browser to open the DataFlux Func initialization page.
+After installation, open the DataFlux Func initialization page through a browser to perform operations.

-After installation, log in to the system, go to "Manage / About," and you should see the "Architecture" as aarch64:
+After installation, log in to the system, go to 'Manage / About', and you can see that the 'Architecture' is aarch64:

 management-about-aarch64.png

-Subsequent operations are no different from those when installing DataFlux Func on a regular server.
+The subsequent operations are no different from those of DataFlux Func installed on a regular server.

 X. Appendix

-This section records content related to the Raspberry Pi for reference.
+This section records some content related to the Raspberry Pi for reference.

 Open the /boot/firmware/usercfg.txt file